Policy Learning with Adaptively Collected Data: Proof of the Upper Bound

-\paragraph{Step 1: Connecting the Martingale Empirical Process with a Tree Rademacher Process.} We start by defining the notion of a tree, which follows from the definition in~\citet{rakhlin2015sequential}. \begin{definition} A $\calZ$-valued tree $\z$ of depth $T$ is a rooted complete binary tree with nodes labeled by elements of $\calZ$. \end{definition} A tree $\z$ is identified with a sequence $(\z_1,\ldots, \z_T)$ of labeling functions $\z_i:\{\pm 1\}^{i-1} \mapsto \calZ$ that labels each node.
-Concretely, $\z_1$ refers to the root node; $\z_i$ for $i>1$ refers to the node on the $i$-th level of the tree with the following rule: for a $\{\pm 1\}$-valued sequence of length $i-1$, $\z_i$ maps the sequence to a node by following a path on the tree with $-1$ referring to ``left'' and $+1$ ``right''.
-As an example, Figure~\ref{fig:illustratin_tree} plots a tree of depth $3$, where $\z_3(-1,-1)$ corresponds to the blue node.
+\paragraph{Step 1: Connecting the Martingale Empirical Process with a Tree Rademacher Process.} We start by defining the notion of a tree, following~\citet{rakhlin2015sequential}. \begin{definition} A $\calZ$-valued tree $\z$ of depth $T$ is a rooted complete binary tree with nodes labeled by elements of $\calZ$. \end{definition} A tree $\z$ is identified with a sequence of labeling functions $(\z_1,\ldots, \z_T)$, where $\z_i:\{\pm 1\}^{i-1} \mapsto \calZ$ labels the nodes on the $i$-th level.
+To be more speficic, $\z_1$ refers to the root node; $\z_i$ for $i>1$ refers to the node on the $i$-th level of the tree with the following rule: for a $\{\pm 1\}$-valued sequence of length $i-1$, $\z_i$ maps the sequence to a node by following a path on the tree, with $-1$ referring to ``left'' and $+1$ to ``right''.
+As an example, Figure~\ref{fig:illustratin_tree} plots a tree of depth $3$, where $\z_3(-1,-1)$ corresponds to the blue node, and $\z_3(1,-1)$ is the red node.